Alcohol Distillation, Water Distillation

 If you are using electric heat, then this is rarely the problem.
 Although the most commonly used electric heat input is 1000-1100W, tests up to 1500W have shown to be easily controlled with a little faster cooling water flow, without any reduction in purity.
 If you are using gas heat, such as a propane burner, then first try to adjust your flow of cooling water to adjust the distillation speed.
 If you cannot reduce the speed of the distillation sufficiently, then reduce your heat slightly.
 Remember that any change you make to the bottom of the system will take a couple of minutes to work through the entire system, and for your column to re stabilize.

 Once you have collected most of the ethanol, you will find that one of two things will happen.
 Either the temperature at the top of the column will begin to rise, or the distillation speed will become increasingly slow.
 If the temperature begins to rise at the top of the column, you will notice a marked reduction in purity of your distillate.
 If the speed of distillation slows dramatically, this is usually because you have exhausted virtually all of the ethanol available in the liquid, and your system has a very well proportioned heat and flow of cooling water, making it very difficult for the next component in the column to reach the top.
-In either case, you should remove the unit from the heat source, and follow the cool-down procedure in Section 7, followed by cleaning your Extractor and column filling material.
+In either case, you should remove the unit from the heat source, and follow the cool-down procedure in Section 7, followed by cleaning your still and column filling material.

 Water distillation is done in exactly the same way as alcohol distillation,